What is recovery partition and can I delete it?

-Besides, you could press F11 for HP computers, F8 for Dell computers, F9 for Asus, NOVO key for Lenovo laptop to enter Windows Recovery Environment (WinRE) to restore Windows from recovery partition if system failure.
+Besides, you could press F11 for HP computers, F8 for Dell computers, F9 for Asus, NOVO key for Lenovo laptop to enter Windows Recovery Environment (WinRE) to restore Windows from recovery partition in the event of system failure.

-However, you may really need to free up space for your computer to get better performance when the recovery partition occupy much more space.
-It’s not safe to delete it directly, and it won’t allow you to restore Windows to factory settings if something happened to your computer.
-The best solution is creating a recovery drive or cloning recovery partition to SSD/HDD.
+However, you may really need to free up space for your computer to get better performance when the recovery partition occupies much more space.
+It’s not safe to delete it directly, because if something bad happened to your computer, you can't restore Windows to factory settings without it.
+The best solution is creating a recovery drive or cloning recovery partition to SSD/HDD before deleting it.

-To create a Windows 7/8/10 recovery drive and reset the computer or troubleshoot the problems later, even reinstall the Windows, refer to the following guide:
+To create a Windows 7/8/10/11 recovery drive to troubleshoot the problems, reset the computer or even reinstall the Windows later, refer to the following guide:

-1. Connect an at least 16GB USB flash drive to your PC, ensure it can be detected by Windows 7/8/10.
+1. Connect a USB flash drive of at least 16GB to your PC and ensure it can be detected by Windows 7/8/10/11.

 2. Input create a recovery drive in the Windows Search box, select it and hit enter to open Recovery Media Creator.